 G. R. Viswanath was the first to score a duck and century on debut.
 Three others followed him, including K. K. Jennings in Dec 2016.

 It was not until 1972-73 that Viswanath scored his second century and broke the hoodoo.
 Several other Indians such as Azharuddin , Ganguly and Sehwag did score several centuries after their debut, although S. Amarnath (like his father), P. Amre and S. Raina also failed to add to their century on debut.

 Ironically, Mohinder Amarnath did not have a great debut but had a more successful Test career than his brother.

-The list above does include some who are still in Test contention (from Umar Akmal onwards) who may yet score more centuries-though it appears that some of them (such as Raina) are not very likely to play Tests again.
-South Africa’s SC Cook has played only one Test at the time of writing.
-He must be hoping that he will do better than his compatriot S van Zyl.
+The list above does include some who are still in Test contention (from, say, Umar Akmal onwards) who may yet score more centuries-though it appears that many of them (such as Raina) are not very likely to play Tests again.
+Blundell has only played 2 Tests so we might see him scoring more centuries (unlike his compatriot HD Rutherford).